vish7715/sofi-financial-analysis/README.md

 The analysis focuses on the following key financial metrics:

 - **Revenue Analysis**
-10K consolidated income statements data is extracted and used to calculate metrics as to how much revenue is generated per business segment across all 3 segments over a time frame of 5 years that helped in understanding the most revenue generating segment.
+10K consolidated income statements data is extracted and used to calculate metrics as to how much revenue is generated per business segment across all 3 segments over a time frame of 5 years that helped finance team to drive insights for revenue sliced by segment.

 - **Growth Quality Analysis**
-Revenue YoY growth rate is used to analyze SOFi’s performance compared to past years and key drivers affecting it.
+Calculated measure - YoY growth is calculated using revenue current year to revenue last year.
+This metric helps understand how SOFi revenue has shifted year over year and drive valuable insights about the revenue comparison that .

 - **Efficiency Ratio**
-Expenses to Revenue ratio is accessed to understand how SOFi is expanding in terms of increased spending vs platform expansion.
+From operational expenses and revenue numbers - Expense to Revenue Ratio metric is calculated that helps management understand how SOFi is growing in terms of generating more sales vs cutting down on operational costs.

 - **Product Ecosystem Expansion**
 An assessment of growth in products, members, and accounts over time.